 The amount of compensation awarded in medical negligence cases is dependent on many different factors, including the severity of your injury and the unique circumstances leading up to the incident.
 Whilst a minor personal injury resulting from clinical negligence may receive compensation worth a few thousand pounds, life-changing injuries may in turn be awarded compensation that runs into seven figures.

 The team at Smith Partnership offers significant experience dealing with medical negligence cases of all kinds – no matter the cause or extent of the injury.
 Our proactive approach means we will keep you informed throughout every stage of the process, which includes advising you on the amount of compensation you may expect to receive.

-Enlisting the right legal support can play a crucial role in determining the success of clinical negligence claims.
+Enlisting the right legal support from law firms dealing with medical negligence can play a crucial role in determining the success of clinical negligence claims.
 Our medical negligence solicitors' specialist knowledge is recognised by the Legal 500 – an independent guide to excellence within the legal sector.
 It describes our team as follows: